-Next admin all of the one off events that you have coming up; doctors appointments, school events, trips etc.
+Next add in all of the one-off events that you have coming up; doctors appointments, school events, trips etc.

 Share calendars with relevant people.
-It is beneficial to share some calendars with family members, so that everyone knows what is going on.
+It is beneficial to share some calendars with family members so that everyone knows what is going on.
 Other calendars may be shared with anyone that helps with childcare.
-This can be done by sending the private iCal link as shown in the picture.
+This can be done by sending the private iCal link.
 By clicking this link, people can easily subscribe to the calendars that you invite them to and be kept in the loop.

 For full details of how to set up these calendars, please check out the video below.